marcvincenti/tennisbetter/README.md

 + ML_MODEL_ID : The model to request
 + ML_MODEL_ENDPOINT : The endpoint of your model

-The user must haev the following access :
-*AmazonMachineLearningRealTimePredictionOnlyAccess*

 ## Notes

+* Some documents are missing, if you need help contact me
-* TODO -> Crawl Bets on (at least) one website
+* TODO -> Crawl live Bets on (at least) one website
 * REDO -> Front-end (first time using react and I don't think it is a huge success...)

 ## Requirements